brayden-weimholt/malignant-lesion-detector--Datathon25/README.md

 Lucas Chin, Daanesh Bogale, Tiffany Lai, Brayden Weimholt

+This project was developed as part of a 24-hour datathon.
+Our goal was to build a deep learning model capable of classifying lesion images into different diagnostic categories using a convolutional neural network (CNN).
+We explored the data, engineered features, trained models, and evaluated performance under tight time constraints.

+The core model is a CNN trained on preprocessed lesion image data.
+While the current model.ipynb reflects our architecture exploration and experimentation, the final model used during our presentation is not fully captured in this version.

+**Note**: The notebook may throw an error due to differences between the current model file and the one used during the final presentation.
+Rather than retrain and overwrite, we’ve opted to preserve the current state and attach our final presentation slides for full context.

+My Key Contributions:

+Data Cleaning, Wrangling & EDA: Explored class balance, pixel intensity distributions, and label mappings.
+See data_analysis.ipynb.
+Modeling: Iteratively tested CNN architectures; visualized feature maps; evaluated performance using AUC and confusion matrices.
+Validation: Used logistic regression on CNN-derived features to support statistical significance claims.

+You can view our final model results and rationale here: [View Final Datathon 25Presentation (PDF)](./Datathon25.pdf).
+This includes slides detailing:
+	•	Final model architecture
+	•	Evaluation metrics
+	•	Key insights and visualizations

 # References
 International Skin Imaging Collaboration.
 SLICE-3D 2024 Challenge Dataset.
 International Skin Imaging Collaboration https://doi.org/10.34970/2024-slice-3d (2024).